mahnkong/byteman-junit-rules/README.md

 * bytemanHome: specifies the path to byteman
 * bindAddress: address that the listener binds itself to (default = localhost)
 * bindPort: port that the listener binds itself to (default = 9091)
-* verbose: adds verbosity for the agent installation
+* verbose: adds verbosity option to the agent installation (-Dorg.jboss.byteman.verbose)
+* verbose: adds debug option the agent installation (-Dorg.jboss.byteman.debug)
 * installIntoBootstrapClasspath: installs the byteman agent into the bootstrap classpath (bminstall -b)
 * accessAllAreas: sets an access-all-areas security policy for the byteman rules (bminstall -s)
 * transformAll: sets the "-Dorg.jboss.byteman.transform.all" property when installing the agent (see byteman docs for more details)